 “We are one of the campuses that has kids who are already programming and coding,” she said.
 “We are a step ahead in many aspects because of the awesome technology coach we have.
 We’re going to Sphero robot (technology).
-And (the technology coach) said this floor plan is going be great for the robots.
-PSC really, really gave us an opportunity to extend our learning styles.”
+And (the technology coach) said this floor plan is going to be great for the robots.
+Parkhill really, really gave us an opportunity to extend our learning styles.”

 “Clint ISD implemented the largest technology 1-to-1 initiative in this region.
 The district provided a technology device for each student, which marked a new beginning of how students learn and teachers teach,” she said.